slombardo/Practical.CleanArchitecture/docs/transactions.md

 ## Overview

-The Transactional Command Pipeline provides automatic database transaction management for write commands in the Practical.CleanArchitecture solution.
+The Transactional Command Pipeline provides automatic database transaction management for write commands in the Practical.CleanArchitecture solution using **MediatR's `IPipelineBehavior<TRequest,TResponse>`**.
 It ensures atomic writes, deterministic rollback on failure, and precise HTTP error mapping (409 vs 500) without polluting handlers with transaction logic.

 ## Architecture

 ### Components

-1. **TransactionalCommandDecorator**: Decorator that wraps command handlers with transaction boundaries
+1. **TransactionalBehavior**: MediatR pipeline behavior that wraps command handlers with transaction boundaries
 2. **ITransactionalCommand**: Marker interface for commands requiring transactional behavior
-3. **TransactionalAttribute**: Attribute-based approach for marking handlers (with configurable isolation level)
+3. **TransactionalExceptionHandler**: Maps database exceptions to HTTP status codes (409/500)
-4. **TransactionalExceptionHandler**: Maps database exceptions to HTTP status codes (409/500)
+4. **IFailureInjector**: Testing seam for simulating failures at specific points
-5. **IFailureInjector**: Testing seam for simulating failures at specific points
+5. **GlobalExceptionHandler**: Catches all unhandled exceptions and returns 500 with correlationId

 ### How It Works